raphaelbharel/MIPS_Simulator/README.md

 TL;DR - simulator receives sequence of 32 bits (MIPS-1 big endian instructions), outputs MIPS CPU operations by writing to a mapped 32-bit memory location.

+The following is an adapted version of the original specification (see: original-spec.md) provided by @m8pple.

 ## Requirements
 - Simulator is a binary compiled from C++ sources
 - Can be compiled from target environment